snap-cloud/snapCloud/INSTALL.md

 In development, it's completely fine to stick with these provided values.
 However, on a production server you must create a much stronger password, which should be stored in an environment variable.

+## Development Tools
+The Snap!Cloud uses the SASS compiler to compile (some) CSS.

+All you need to do is run `npm install` or `npm install -g sass`

+This compiles `static/scss` to `static/style/compiled/`.

 ### Getting Emails
 The Snap<em>!</em>Cloud sends emails for certain actions, like new user signups and password resets.
 In order to test those actions, you need an SMTP server.